Summer Enrichment Program

 - **Nine-Week Duration**: Operating Monday through Friday from 8 AM to 5 PM, our program ensures full-day care and enrichment for your child throughout the summer.

-- **Affordable Pricing**: The cost of our nine-week program is $550 per child.
+**Affordable Pricing**: The cost of our nine-week program is $650 per child for new students.
 Additionally, we are pleased to offer limited scholarship opportunities as they become available, as well as multi-child discounts for families with more than one child enrolled in our program.
+Parents or caregivers also are required to commit to 10 hours of volunteer service for PCMDC per child.

 We understand that selecting the right summer camp is an important decision for your family, and we're here to address any further questions or concerns you may have.
 Whether it's regarding our curriculum, staff qualifications, safety protocols, or anything else, please feel free to reach out.